openstack/charm-deployment-guide/deploy-guide/source/install-juju.rst

 In the :doc:`previous section <install-maas>`, we set up the base environment in the form of a `MAAS`_ cluster.
 We are now going to implement `Juju`_ as a management solution for that environment.
-The main goal will be the creation of a Juju *controller*, the administrative node for a Juju-managed cloud.
+The main goal will be the creation of a Juju controller, the administrative node for a Juju-managed cloud.

 Install Juju
 ------------